Start Here / About the Survival Fitness Plan

 - One hour of fight and flight training in the afternoon.

 - Escape, evasion, and survival training when I have free time.

 My day to day schedule is a bit unpredictable.
 You may find it useful to put in actual times.

 Many people like to do one big session.
-If this is you, do your fight and flight training before the yoga cool down.
-It will be immediately after the warm-up.
+If this is you, do your fight and flight training before the daily yoga.
+It will be immediately after conditioning.

 There are times when you cannot do certain exercises.
-Unsuitable environment or injury are two examples.
+Unsuitable environment or injury are 2 examples.

 Instead of skipping the exercise try to replace it with something similar.
 You can use one of the progression exercises that lead up to it.
 For example, in parkour, if there is nothing for me to vault over I would do the ground-kong instead.

 Another option is to mimic the motions.
 It is not as good as actually doing the exercise, but it is a step further than visualization.